pointtonull/serverless_shortener/README.md

 # Serverless URL Shortener

-This is a toy implementation of a URL Shortener service with a serverless aproach.
-It includes good practices structure for:

-- predictable development enviroment setup with GNU Make
-- testing and coverage enabled
-- local dependences
-- sub-modules
-- direct deployment
-- pipeline deployment

-For this it declares and deploys this infraestructure:
+This is a diferent implementation of a PoC URL Shortener.
+I've done this one in an attempt to think outside of the server to tackle scalability issues from the very begining.
+For this it difines and deploys this infraestructure:

-- the code in lambda functions
+- Lambda functions: code logic
-- a cloudfront/api-gateway that exposes the functions as a restfull api
+- Cloudfront/API-Gateway: that exposes the functions as a restfull api
-- a dynamodb table to store the urls
-- a role with policies to allow the parts to interact
+- Dynamodb table: our hash distributed table
+- Needed roles and policies for this components

 Since DynamoDB is the botleneck, this app should scale up to read/write throuput capacity.
-The tables are created with auto-scale by default, so, with sostained high load it with scale up and keep with the load.
+The tables are created with auto-scale by default, so, with sustained high load it will scale-up and keep up with any load.
 The only limit is in your wallet.

-## Overview
+- No need to worry about scaling since Amazon takes care of it nicely
+- High availability of our backend services
+- Resiliency since each execution is contained and isolated, and thus have no impact on other executions
+- Great to handle spiky workload without paying any extra computing

+Limitations of the approach?, there is not a way to implement socket endpoints at the moment.

 While the problem could be resolved faster and easier with any of several micro-framework available for Python.
-I am using a complete serveless to show how simple it can be to create fully scalable solutions.
+I am using a complete serveless to show how simple cat be to create highly scalable solutions.

+## Source Code

 ### src/app.py